cchitsiang/awesome-stars/topics.md

 ## privacy

-- [sgasser/pasteguard](https://github.com/sgasser/pasteguard) - Masks sensitive data and secrets before they reach AI.
-Open-source proxy and browser extension.
+- [sgasser/pasteguard](https://github.com/sgasser/pasteguard) - AI gets the context.
+Not your secrets.
+Open-source privacy proxy for LLMs.
+- [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - OpenPanel is an open-source web and product analytics platform, an open-source alternative to Mixpanel with optional self-hosting.
 - [ente-io/ente](https://github.com/ente-io/ente) - 💚 End-to-end encrypted cloud for everything.
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore:
 - [awesome-scripts/awesome-userscripts](https://github.com/awesome-scripts/awesome-userscripts) - 📖  A curated list of Awesome Userscripts.